amvillegas/StMoMo/cran-comments.md

 This is a resubmission.
 Following CRAN's feedback in this version I have:

-* updated the package DESCRIPTION field to capitalises only proper nouns and avoid the use of abbreviations.
+* updated the package DESCRIPTION omitting the obvious fact that this is an R package.

-* reduced the size of StMoMoVigentte.pdf in inst/doc from 804KB to 406KB.

-* updated the examples to reduce the computing time.
+* updated the examples in the vignette to reduce the building time.

-* removed all \donttest occurrences in the examples.
+  I have also removed unnecessary TeX packages in the preamble of the vignette which seemed to be taking much of the vignette building time.

 ## Test environments
 * local Windows 7 install, R 3.2.0